Aider-AI/aider/docs/unified-diffs.md

 - **GPT-4 Turbo only scored 15% as a baseline** using aider's existing "SEARCH/REPLACE block" edit format.
 This confirms the anecdotes that GPT-4 Turbo is quite lazy when coding, and serves as a baseline for comparison.
 - **Aider's new unified diff edit format raised the score to 65%**.
-- **A system prompt based on widely circulated folklore only scored 15%, same as the baseline.** This experiment used the existing "SEARCH/REPLACE block" format with an additional prompt that claims the user is blind, has no hands, will tip $2000 and has suffered from "truncated code trauma".
+- **A system prompt based on widely circulated folklore performed same as the baseline.** This experiment used the existing "SEARCH/REPLACE block" format with an additional prompt that claims the user is blind, has no hands, will tip $2000 and has suffered from "truncated code trauma".
+This prompt scored only 15% on the refactor benchmark.

 The older `gpt-4-0613` also did better on the laziness benchmark by using unified diffs.
 The benchmark was designed to work with large source code files, and